Fields of definition of K3 surfaces with complex multiplication: Descending K3 surfaces

-In order to prove the theorem, we construct a descent data using Torelli Theorem and the main theorem of complex multiplication.
-Before doing this, though, we need to study the field of definition of isomorphisms. \begin{prop}[Descending isomorphisms] Let $X,Y / L \subset \C$ be two principal K3 surfaces with complex multiplication over a number field $L$, and suppose that $\overline{X}$ and $\overline{Y}$ are isomorphic.
-Then an isomorhism $f \colon \overline{X} \rightarrow \overline{Y}$ is defined over $L$ if and only if the induced maps
+In order to prove \ref{DescendingI} we shall construct a Galois descent data for $X$ over $K$ using the global Torelli Theorem and the main theorem of complex multiplication.
+Before this, we need to study the field of definition of isomorphisms. \begin{prop} Let $X,Y / L$ be two principal K3 surfaces with complex multiplication over a number field $L$, with $L \subset \C$, and suppose that $\overline{X}$ and $\overline{Y}$ are isomorphic.
+Then an isomorphism $f \colon \overline{X} \rightarrow \overline{Y}$ is defined over $L$ if and only if the induced maps

 and

 are $G_L$-invariant. \end{prop}